All Episodes

 Sure.

-And the facts of the matter are after twenty-five years of research, adult stem stem cell research has resulted in, as of last week, seventy-three treatable conditions.
+And the facts of the matter are, after 25 years of research, adult stem cell research has resulted in, as of last week, 73 treatable conditions, everything from bladder disease, liver disease, Parkinson's, heart conditions, many different types of cancers.

 Right.

-But I I didn't hear you say the 73 and thank you for filling that in, Pete, and I appreciate your call.
+No, but thank you for filling that in, Pete, and I appreciate your call.

 If I can just slip this in.

-Assuming for a moment, just a moment, that they are all voluntarily employees of Walmart, uh they have under the federal law the right to vote and organize uh and be represented by a union of their choice.
+Assuming for a moment, just a moment, that they are all voluntarily employees of Walmart, they have under the federal law the right to vote and organize and be represented by a union of their choice.

 I don't recall any such vote being taken.